Home

 Identification: This is a pale brown species decorated with irregular darker blotches.
 The notum is covered with small papillae that vary in length and the branchia are cream, frosted with white.
 Lines of patches on each side of the notum are often darker than the rest with the larger patches having "leopard-like" internal structure in contrast to the solid spots of the similar-appearing Jorunna alisonae.
 The underside is variably flecked with brown.

 Natural history: Discodoris lilacina is a common nocturnal species.
 It is found primarily in the low intertidal and tide pools though, rarely, it may occur at depths up to 21 m (69 ft).
 (Bertsch and Johnson, 1981) It occurs in protected to exposed rocky habitats and, rarely, in Halimeda kanaloana beds.
-It sometimes autotomizes portions of its mantle when disturbed, presumably as a defensive measure, and it feeds on a turquoise encrusting sponge, Haliclona caerulea.
+It sometimes autotomizes portions of its mantle when disturbed, presumably as a defensive measure, and it often feeds on a turquoise encrusting sponge, Haliclona caerulea.
 (Note 1) It lays a cream egg mass with a variably ruffled margin that hatches in about five days in the laboratory.

 Distribution: Big Island, Maui, Oahu, Kauai, Kure: widely distributed in the Indo-Pacific.